BrenaBaby/Project1/Project/README.md

 ### Description of the Topology

-The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.
+The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the Damn Vulnerable Web Application.

 Load balancing ensures that the application will be highly redundant, in addition to restricting access to the network.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+- Load balancing protects against DDos attacks.
+Creating a jump box creates a single point of entry and prevents the network from unwanted exposure to the public.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system metrics.
 - Filebeat monitors logs and files on the chosen machines.